 Find a Merlin Near You

-Merlin offers special financing with the Merlin 200,000 Miles Credit Card.
-The no annual fee card offers free roadside assistance for one year and several interest-free financing options on qualified purchases with minimum monthly payments.
+Merlin offers promotional financing* with the Merlin 200,000 Miles Credit Card.
+The no annual fee card can also be used at gas stations nationwide**.

 Merlin offers a 200,000 Mile Warranty on brakes, mufflers, and even tires.
 Merlin's renowned 20 point vehicle inspection will catch small problems before they become major headaches.